 9. Break the Ice

 You could be in a new place with new people, so it’s always a good idea to have some things lined up to break the ice.
 On the other hand, you may be with your oldest chums, but that doesn’t mean you can’t help the party get underway.

 Some of our games are rude and some are just silly, but most of them are both.
-‘Dick-Head Hoopla’ is one of our best-sellers (you can guess how to play that from the title!), as is ‘Pin the Cucumber on the Hunk’.
+‘Dick-Head Hoopla’ is one of our best-sellers (you can guess how to play that from the title!), as is ‘Pin The Junk on The Hunk’.
 They’re daft and they’re naughty, but the combination of this and a glass/bottle of fizz and you’ll be giggling like school-girls.

 10. The Morning After the Night Before

 Make sure you have something planned for the morning after.
 Yes, you may all be feeling ropey and not up for much activity, but it can be a bit of an anti-climax if you’re all at a loose end the morning after an amazing night out.
-Organise a big breakfast (if you’re heading to the toon, we’ve just reviewed the top breckie venues in Newcastle – it’s a hard life) or maybe a recovery massage.
+Organise a big breakfast (if you’re heading to the toon or maybe a recovery massage.

 Or why not use it to recall the night before?
 Award the party ‘best quote of the night’, ‘best dancer of the night’, ‘best costume’ etc. I.e. keep the party spirits high before the headaches kick in!
 In fact, have a pre-prepared hangover pack – painkillers, resolve, multi-vits, plasters for sore feet, sunglasses for tired eyes – now that’s a top Maid of Honour.